 Best Budget GPS Dedicated Bike Computer: BRYTON RIDER 15

 If you’re only interested in your cycling stats, you should seriously consider the Bryton Rider 15.
-I have personally used this for some time now, and I think this is a remarkably simple, but very good option available on Amazon.
+I have personally used this for some time now, and I think this is a remarkably simple, but very good option.

 Besides all the standard basic features you can expect in a GPS bike computer, it also boasts some additional features, including the possibility of connecting a cadence sensor, a heart rate monitor, it has a built in thermometer and compass.
 It displays your calories as well as the total ascent and descent of your ride.